 Ingredients

 - Butterfly chicken breasts and cut them into halves horizontally.
 The chicken pieces should be around ¼ inch thickness.
-If they seem to be thick, pound them with a meat hammer to desired thickness.2 skinless boneless chicken breast
+If they seem to be thick, pound them with a meat hammer to desired thickness.2 Chicken Breasts

-- Season chicken with salt and freshly ground black pepper and dredge chicken in all-purpose flour until well coated.½ Teaspoon salt, ½ Teaspoon black pepper powder, ½ Cup Flour, All Purpose
+- Season chicken with salt and freshly ground black pepper and dredge chicken in all-purpose flour until well coated.½ Teaspoon (3 g) Salt, ½ Teaspoon (1 g) Black Pepper, ½ Cup (62 ½ g) Flour, All Purpose

 - In the same pan add chicken stock, lemon juice, and capers.
 Bring it to boil, scraping up the brown bits from the pan.
-Let the sauce simmer for a few minutes until reduced to half.½ Cup low sodium chicken stock, 2 Tablespoon Lemon Juice, ¼ Cup capers
+Let the sauce simmer for a few minutes until reduced to half.½ Cup (118 g) Chicken Stock, 2 Tablespoon Lemon Juice, ¼ Cup (43 ¾ g) capers

-- Add the remaining 2 tablespoons of butter and whisk vigorously.
+- Add the remaining 2 tablespoons of butter and whisk vigorously.2 Tablespoons (28 Grams) Butter

 Christine says